josephpuchalski/full_stack/README.md

  - User Profiles
  - Ability to Like and Comment Photo Posts
  - Able to follow other users
- - Photo Feed and Show Page Infinite Scroll
+ - Photo Feed

  BONUS:
+ * Infinity Scroll on Photofeed and User Profiles
- * Intelligent Search
+ * Intelligent Search by hash tags or username
-  + Hash Tags
-  + Username
- * Direct Messaging
+ * Direct Messaging - private one-to-one conversation or group chat
-  + Private one-to-one conversation
-  + Group Chat

 ## Design Docs